Pondok Kaki Lima – Duarte, CA – February 11, 2006

 Kristy’s Kup (Ibu Lilian) featured a large folding table bearing intriguing dishes in metal bins, including enough hard-boiled eggs to faze Cool Hand Luke.

-The woman in charge said for $6, she would serve us a plate of rice topped with marinated young jackfruit with a similarly brown hard-boiled egg; spicy cow skin (“like chicharrones, but cow”); and a yellow chicken thigh.
-Deal.
+For $6, the woman in charge served us a rice plate topped with marinated young jackfruit with a similarly brown hard-boiled egg; spicy cow skin (“like chicharrones, but cow”); and a yellow chicken thigh.
+What a deal.

-The chicken was incredibly tender and tasted much better than it looked.
-The cow skin was like spicy, limp tripe, which wasn’t all bad.
-My favorite by far was the shredded jackfruit, which looked like short ribs and had the consistency of artichoke hearts.
+Kristy’s chicken was incredibly tender and tasted much better than it looked.
+Cow skin was like spicy, limp tripe, which wasn’t all bad.
+Shredded jackfruit looked like short ribs and had the consistency of artichoke hearts.
 It didn’t taste very fruity; it was more meaty, and delicious, with a spice kick.

 In the parking lot’s sate wars, Sate Babi Manis “Heidy” certainly had the most attractive skewers (and the least catchy name).
 It didn’t hurt that they were pork, my favorite meat.
 It also didn’t hurt that they were chewy, crusty, and caramelized on the outside.

-We got 5 for $6, along with slices of sticky rice cake drizzled with peanut and teriyaki sauces.
+We got 5 skewers for $6, along with slices of sticky rice cake drizzled with peanut and teriyaki sauces.
 There was also a little pile of marinated cabbage and sliced carrot.
-The skewers were great, though they weren’t any better than Lenny’s chicken and lamb.
+Heidy’s skewers were great, equal to Lenny’s chicken and lamb.

 I still had five food stalls to try, and three of them looked appetizing, but I only had one stomach, and it was full.
 Now that I’ve overcome the real challenge – finding Pondok Kaki Lima – I’ll definitely return to Duarte to eat more succulent Indonesian food.